 In recent years, thyroid issues have become much more talked about as certain celebrities have discussed their own thyroid problems.
-For example: Rachel Stevens from S Club 7 went public about her experience with thyroid issues during pregnancy and how they provided a risk to her unborn child.
-Oprah Winfrey famously suffers with thyroid issues, and Hillary Clinton openly discussed her treatment for hypothyroidism.
+For example, Rachel Stevens from S Club 7 went public about her experience with thyroid issues during pregnancy and how they provided a risk to her unborn child.
+Oprah Winfrey famously suffers from thyroid issues, and Hillary Clinton openly discussed her treatment for hypothyroidism.
 People are much more aware of their thyroid these days and how important it is.
-TV features, celebrity interviews and general social media chat has provided a much bigger awareness of this small but important gland.
+TV features, celebrity interviews and general social media chat have provided a much bigger awareness of this small but important gland.

 The problem is, there is still so much more that people don’t know about when it comes to their thyroid.
 General symptoms are listed but, there are some very strange symptoms that you might not know could have a direct link to issues with your thyroid.
 Understanding the full range of symptoms is important so you can get a diagnosis and treatment for the underlying cause as soon as possible (these could be related to hypothyroidism or hyperthyroidism).

 First Things First, What Exactly Is The Thyroid And What Does It Do?